-Since there are no uniform rules and regulations on labeling of GE-free food and feed within the EU, Hungary developed its own system.
-Decree No. 61/2016 (in Hungarian) on the labeling of GE-free
+Since there are no uniform rules and regulations on the labeling of GE-free food and feed within the EU, Hungary developed its own system.
+Decree No. 61/2016 (in Hungarian) on the labeling of GE-free products provides special labeling of GE-free food and feed, and processed products as well as meat, fish, eggs, and milk from livestock fed on certified GE-free feed.
+Application of GE-free labeling is voluntary.
+Producers and traders of food labeled as being from GE-free production are obliged to ensure the traceability of raw materials used to make the product.

-The GE-free labeling cannot give the impression to customers that the product has special sensory and nutritional features and its effect on the environment and health is better than that of the similar products.
-In addition, products that have no licensed GE version in the market cannot be labelled GE-free.
+GE-free labeling cannot give the impression to customers that the product has special sensory and nutritional features and its effect on the environment or health is better than that of similar products.
+Additionally, products that have no licensed GE version in the market cannot be labelled GE-free.